VARSITY CIVIC AFFAIRS COMMITTEE

 Rowhouse Applications in Varsity

-We have had a few applications for rowhouses in Varsity at 4607 Valiant Drive (12 dwelling units), 4804 Voyageur Drive (8 units), and 4816 Voyageur Drive (8 units).
+Applications for rowhouses in Varsity include 4607 Valiant Drive (12 dwelling units), 4804 Voyageur Drive (8 units), and 4816 Voyageur Drive (8 units).
+An application to rezone to H-GO (rowhouse with more units and height) has been made for 132 Varsity Estates Place NW.
+We will be opposing this rezoning due to its inappropriate location.
 If you wish to view the plans for these sites, go to https://developmentmap.calgary.ca/ and click on the property in question.
-There is also an application to rezone 4607 Valiant Drive to H-GO.
-This is a land use that is similar to R-CG but allows for greater density and height.

 Civic Elections